dalitun/applications/blueprint-autoscaling/README-EN.md

 #### Update OS Linux Zabbix template

- Update the Linux OS template, this template contains a new `item` two new` `triggers` and two new macors` in order to calculate the percentage use of the CPU(s) in every minute.
+ Update the Linux OS template, this template contains a new `item`, two new triggers` and two new `macors` in order to calculate the percentage use of the CPU(s) in every minute.

 Click on `Configuration` then `Templates`